vmware-archive/plugin-library-for-octant/README.md

 ## Packages

-### lib
+### plugin
-`lib` contains the source code for generated TypeScript components and the Octant plugin helpers.
+`plugin` contains the source code for generated TypeScript components and the Octant plugin helpers.

 ### yeoman-generator
 `yeoman-generator` containes the source code for the Octant plugin yeoman generator which helps developers get started quickly with building plugins.